FreeRTOS/backoffAlgorithm/README.md

-## backOffAlgorthm Library
+## backOffAlgorithm Library

-This repository contains the backoffAlgorithm library, a utility library to calculate interval period for network operation retries (like failed network connection with server) using exponential back-off with jitter algorithm.
+This repository contains the backoffAlgorithm library, a utility library to calculate backoff period for network operation retries (like failed network connection with server) using an exponential backoff with jitter algorithm.
 The backoffAlgorithm library is distributed under the [MIT Open Source License](LICENSE).

-This library supports the "Full Jitter" algorithm for exponential back-off with jitter.
+This library uses the "Full Jitter" strategy for the exponential backoff with jitter algorithm.
 More information about the algorithm can be seen in the [Exponential Backoff and Jitter](https://aws.amazon.com/blogs/architecture/exponential-backoff-and-jitter/) AWS blog.

+Exponential backoff with jitter is typically used when retrying a failed connection or network operation with the server.
+An exponential backoff with jitter helps to mitigate the server request failure caused from network congestion or high request load on the server by spreading out retry requests across multiple devices.
+Besides, in an environment with poor connectivity, a client can get disconnected at any time.
+A backoff strategy helps the client to conserve battery by not repeatedly attempting reconnections when they are unlikely to succeed.

 ## Reference example